 And one of his girls, Stephanie, intentionally proceeded to put a huge target on her back.
 She's already in the minority because almost everyone else wants Russell Hantz gone, knowing how good he is at the game (and that the producers will forget about everyone else.)
 So what do you do?
 Say that everyone else will backstab each other and that Russell wouldn't...
 Uh, Stephanie?
 Claiming a guy who wantonly bullied and betrayed his way through two seasons in a row is not going to backstab anyone?
 There's a reason they threw that challenge (which wasn't too bright, either).

 The Ometepe somehow managed to outdo the cast of Samoa in terms of pure stupidity and Reality Show Genre Blindness.
-You're put on a show with someone who is one of the most famous players, known for being Genre Savvy.
+You're put on a show with someone who is one of the most famous players.
 What do you do?
 Only Kristina and Francesca had the insight to get him out ASAP, while everyone else shut off their brains, voted out the only people who knew Rob could win the whole thing, and practically handed Rob the million.
 Much to the fandom's displeasure.

 The South Pacific season had two glaring examples: